PauloAguiar/ces27-lab1/ENTREGA.md

 **$ git push fork**

-Utilizar as suas credênciais do github.
+Utilizar as suas credenciais do github.

 Com a sua solução já no seu repositório remoto, você deve ir até a página do mesmo e criar uma *pull request*: